Disappearance of Timmothy Pitzen: Investigation

 Police found that the knife Fry-Pitzen had used to kill herself contained only her blood, but that "a concerning amount" of blood found in her car belonged to her son Timmothy.
 However, a family member later revealed that the stains were likely caused by a nosebleed Timmothy had suffered in the car earlier that month.
 It was also noted that Fry-Pitzen's cell phone was missing.
 An examination of her vehicle revealed that it had been parked in a grassy area, possibly near a stream, but close to a highway.
 In 2013, Fry-Pitzen's cell phone was located beside Route 78, but the discovery did not bring any new evidence, according to police.

 James Pitzen has stated that he believes his son is still alive, and was kidnapped by someone that Fry-Pitzen gave him to.

-In November of 2022, Fry-Pitzen's sister, Kara Jacobs, told NBC that Amy had a history of mental illness and was worried that would interfere with her getting custody of Timmothy in case of divorce, which seemed inevitable.
+In November 2022, Fry-Pitzen's sister, Kara Jacobs, told NBC that Amy had a history of mental illness and was worried that would interfere with her getting custody of Timmothy in case of divorce, which seemed inevitable.
 Both Jacobs and Pitzen emphatically refuse to believe in the possibility of murder-suicide.

+As of 2026, Pitzen remained missing and the case was still open.
+The National Center for Missing & Exploited Children published an age-progressed image of Pitzen, with the Center's Director of Communications writing that, "This case lives in a difficult and complicated limbo.
+While many fear the worst, we can’t ignore the very real possibility that Timmothy is still out there. [...]
+The thought of him walking around today, totally unaware that his family is desperate to find him, is a possibility that never leaves you."